mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 - Avoids common mistake: release connections
 - Allows customization, it's template design pattern
 - Thread safe

+About JdbcTemplate

+- JdbcTemplate works with queries that specify parameters using the `'?'` placeholder.

+- Use `queryForObject` when it is expected that execution of the query will return a **single result**.

+- Use `RowMapper<T>` when each row of the ResultSet maps to a domain object.

+• Use `RowCallbackHandler` when **no value** should be returned.

+• Use `ResultSetExtractor<T>` when **multiple rows in the ResultSet map to a single object**.

 ## What is a callback?
 A callback is code or reference to a piece of code that is passed as an argument to a method that, at some point during the execution of the methods, will call the code passed as an argument.